Theoretical and Computational Physics

 Research ranges from soft and hard condensed matter to optoelectronic devices

 Newton's laws of motion are often successful in describing the dynamics of systems of atoms and molecules, and Schrodinger's equation can be used to understand much of materials physics.
 But looking at the equations themselves gives no hint of the important physical phenomena like crystal formation or the operation of solar cells contained within their solution.
 Similarly, even simple interactions between living organisms can result in unexpected spatial or social organisation.

 These examples show that simple equations and simple systems can support complex emergent behaviour.
 Fortunately, mathematical and computational tools from theoretical physics are ideal for understanding the complex phenomena that are observed in nature.
-In the condensed matter theory group, we exploit methods like Monte Carlo simulation, network analysis and density functional theory.
+In the Theoretical and Computational Physics group, we exploit methods like Monte Carlo simulation, network analysis and density functional theory.
 We use them to investigate: